 Other times, the risk won't be worth it – especially on smaller deals where you only stand to make a few thousand dollars of profit… because if the foreclosure process is time-consuming and expensive, it could easily chew up all the profit you stand to make (and possibly even more).

-The only way to accurately assess this is to have these conversations with an attorney in your state and thoroughly understand what’s involved.
-Then you can determine if/when seller financing is a worthwhile pursuit for the properties you’re selling.
+The only way to accurately assess this is to have these conversations with a foreclosure/creditors rights attorney in your state and thoroughly understand what's involved.
+Then you can determine if/when seller financing is a worthwhile pursuit for the properties you're selling.

 A Note on Non-Judicial Foreclosures

-As mentioned earlier, it usually comes down to a process known as non-judicial foreclosure.
+As mentioned earlier, it usually comes down to whether a state is a judicial or non-judicial foreclosure state.

 If a buyer ever stops paying and the seller wants to repossess the property (so they can sell it to another buyer) or get paid off altogether (so they can take their cash and move on), many states will allow the lender to avoid working through the court system as long as they prepared their loan document correctly in the first place and follow the correct procedure to terminate the borrower's interest in the property.

-A non-judicial foreclosure (also known as a “forfeiture” in many states) still requires that certain steps be carried out (and of course, these specific steps differ from state to state), but in the areas where it’s an option, it tends to be very much preferred over working through the courts.
+A non-judicial foreclosure (also known as a “forfeiture” in many states) still requires that specific steps be carried out (and, of course, these specific steps differ from state to state).
+Still, in the areas where a non-judicial foreclosure it's an option, it tends to be preferred over working through the courts.

-In the states were non-judicial foreclosures are allowed (with either a Land Contract or a Deed of Trust), it’s only going to work if the original loan document includes some very specific language that gives the lender the legal right to take this route.
+In the states where non-judicial foreclosures are allowed, the non-judicial process will only work if the correct loan document was used AND that document included the precise language that gives the lender the legal right to take this route.

 If you want to take full advantage of whatever powers your state laws and statutes will afford you, talk with an attorney in your state and ask them a few questions…